aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/bookmarks/_index.md

 ---
-title: Working with Bookmarks in PDF | C#
+title: Working with Bookmarks in PDF using C#
 linktitle: Bookmarks
 type: docs
 weight: 30